mk-conn/limoncello-collins/readme.md

 For simplicity it uses sqlite database by default.
 You are free to change database settings before the next step.

-In case of sqlite usage you need to create empty database file
+In case of sqlite usage you need to create an empty database file

 ```
 $ touch storage/database.sqlite